-Obesity is a chronic and progressive disease.1 Generally classified in adults as having a body mass index (BMI) of 30 or more,2 obesity can impact your overall health.
+Where some may see character flaw, we see a chronic and progressive disease.1 Obesity, which is generally classified in adults as having a body mass index (BMI) of 30 or more,2 may have a significant and persistent impact on overall health, even leading to conditions like type 2 diabetes, cardiovascular diseases and more.1

-Despite the millions of people living with obesity, this disease often gets overlooked by healthcare professionals and leaves patients without the proper medical care they deserve.4
+But despite the millions of people living with obesity, this disease often gets overlooked by healthcare professionals—leaving patients without the proper medical care they deserve.3

-While healthy eating and increased physical activity are important parts of managing weight, for many people with obesity, that may not be enough.
+While healthy eating and increased physical activity are important parts of managing weight, for many people with obesity, these alone may not be enough.2

 Obesity is not treated in the same way as other chronic and progressive diseases.1,2 That is why it is important for healthcare professionals to understand the complexities of this condition so they can create individualized treatment plans.